 The Austrian view of business cycles

-I did my Master’s thesis on Kunt Wickell at Trintity.
+I did my Master’s thesis on Kunt Wickell at Trinity.
 Wicksell explained the relationship between the natural rate of interest and the bank rate.
-Although Wicksell wanted inflation and deflation, his ideas could be extended to modern business cycle theory.
-That is disequilibrium in the monetary markets would lead to disequilibrium in the real sector.
+Although Wicksell was explaining a process of inflation and deflation, his ideas were extended by neo-Wicksellians and Austrians into modern business cycle theory.
+That is disequilibrium in the monetary markets leads to imbalance in the real sector.

 History has shown us that the Fed is always wrong with the money supply and how to manage the economy from its ivory tower command center.
-Think about recent monetary policy.
+Think about the recent monetary policy.
 The Fed was wrong in every case in the last 20 years.
-They did not prevent the Internet stock bubble, in fact they helped it.
-They told use that things were contained and under control in 2007 right before everything fell apart.
+They did not prevent the Internet stock bubble they helped it.
+They told us that things were contained and under control in 2007 right before everything fell apart.

-Milton Friedman – Monetarists believed the great depression was caused by the money supply being tightened rather than loosened.
-This is not true.
-It certainly did not help the situation but the chain of events that caused this deep and prolonged depression was set into play ten years before.
-A disequilibrium of that magnitude does not happen over night.
+Milton Friedman – Monetarists believed the cause of the Great Depression was the money supply being tightened rather than loosened.
+The monetarist view is imprecise in explaining the initial reason.
+It certainly did not help the situation, but the chain of events that caused this deep and prolonged depression was set into play ten years before.
+A disequilibrium of that magnitude does not happen overnight.
+It is not the bust that is the issue but the boom.

-Bernacke needs to take a lesson from Adam Smith regarding the prevention of booms and busts.
+Bernanke needs to take a lesson from Adam Smith regarding the prevention of booms and busts.
 Central banking if you think it should exist, I do not, should focus on the role of prevention rather than fixing.
-Preventing an over expansion of credit and mania of speculation.
+Preventing overexpansion of credit and mania of speculation.
 You can blame regulation all you want, but who pushed the interest rate to a ridiculous 1% after 9/11 so we all could go shopping again?
 The Fed.

-Further, he claimed deflation causes price uncertainty and people postpone major purchases as asset values are falling.
-But this is more a redistribution of wealth valuation rather than a cause of economic collapse.
+Further, he claimed deflation causes price uncertainty, and people postpone major purchases as asset values are falling.
+But this is more redistribution of wealth valuation rather than a cause of economic collapse.
 The debt deflation view is an Irving Fisher view supported by Ben Bernanke.
 It is wrong.